GerHobbelt/mupdf/docs/Notes/Misc Notes/Static vs Dynamic libraries - MSVC projects and general findings.md

 wxWidgets is built as a monolithic **static library** by default: this happens in the `wxWidgets` project.

-wxWidgets has a couple of dependencies, which are included as static libraries in that monolith, f.e. `pcre2`, as those are only used by the wxWidgets library thus far (and we don't plan on using theem elsewhere in our codeebase yet, either).
+wxWidgets has a couple of dependencies, which are included as static libraries in that monolith, f.e. `pcre2`, as those are only used by the wxWidgets library thus far (and we don't plan on using them elsewhere in our codebase yet, either).

 The monolithic **DLL**  version of wxWidgets comes from the `wxWidgets_DLL` project.
 That one is, of course, dependent on the MuPDFLib **DLL** for some generic services, including support for regular image formats such as PNG, as the MuPDFLib library/DLL includes those libraries and we don't want any duplication.